1QB-Information-Technologies/ccvm/ccvm_simulators/post_processor/README.md

 # Post Processor
-There are currently five type of post-processing can be applied at the end of a solve.
+There are currently six type of post-processing can be applied at the end of a solve.

 - `adam.py`: #TODO